Supergiant: Temperature

-There are supergiant stars at all of the main spectral classes and across the whole range of temperatures from mid-M class stars at around 3,400 K to the hottest O class stars over 40,000 K. Supergiants are generally not found cooler than mid-M class.
+There are supergiant stars at all of the main spectral classes and across the whole range of temperatures, from mid-M class stars at around 3,400 K to the hottest O class stars over 40,000 K. Supergiants are generally not found cooler than mid-M class.
 This is expected theoretically since they would be catastrophically unstable; however, there are potential exceptions among extreme stars such as VX Sagittarii.

-Although supergiants exist in every class from O to M, the majority are spectral type B, more than at all other spectral classes combined.
-A much smaller grouping consists of very low-luminosity G-type supergiants, intermediate mass stars burning helium in their cores before reaching the asymptotic giant branch.
-A distinct grouping is made up of high-luminosity supergiants at early B (B0-2) and very late O (O9.5), more common even than main sequence stars of those spectral types.
+Although supergiants exist in every class from O to M, the majority are spectral type B (blue supergiants), more than all other spectral classes combined.
+A much smaller grouping consists of very low-luminosity G-type supergiants, intermediate-mass stars burning helium in their cores before reaching the asymptotic giant branch.
+A distinct grouping is made up of high-luminosity supergiants at early B (B0-2) and very late O (O9.5), more common even than main-sequence stars of those spectral types.
+The number of post–main-sequence blue supergiants is greater than those expected from theoretical models, leading to the "blue supergiant problem".

-The relative numbers of blue, yellow, and red supergiants is an indicator of the speed of stellar evolution and is used as a powerful test of models of the evolution of massive stars.
+The relative numbers of blue, yellow, and red supergiants serve as an indicator of the speed of stellar evolution and are used as a powerful test of models of the evolution of massive stars.